 This course is designed to provide students with the knowledge and skills necessary to install, configure, and administer Microsoft Windows Active Directory.
 The course also focuses on implementing Group Policy and performing the Group Policy-related tasks that are required to centrally manage users and computers.
-Prerequisites: CS 228 and MATH 095 or MATH 098.
-All prerequisites must be passed with a 2.0 or better before taking this class.
+Prerequisite: CS 228 and MATH 095 or MATH 098.
+All prerequisites must be passed with a 2.0 or better.